List of mayors of Portsmouth: The Lady Mayoress or Consort's chain

-This chain was worn for the first time on the occasion of the election of Mayor by Mrs H Kimber, Mayoress, 1897-98.
+This chain was worn for the first time on the occasion of the election of mayor by H Kimber, Mayoress, 1897-98.

 Robes of office

 The Lord Mayor has two sets of robes, the first worn for the most important civic occasions is a set made of black silk damask trimmed with heavy gold lace detailing and the city's coat of arms embroidered in gold on the back.
-It is nearly identical to the set worn by The Lord Chancellor.
-The second set of robes is scarlet with fur trimming, this is worn on less formal occasions, such as Full Council meetings.
+It is nearly identical to the set worn by the Lord Chancellor.
+The second set of robes is scarlet with fur trimming, this is worn on less formal occasions, such as full council meetings.
 Both of these robes are worn with a lace jabot and cuffs with white cotton gloves and a feather plumed tricorne hat.

-A plain black gown, similar to an academic gown is worn at times of national mourning, it was most recently worn in September 2022 by Lord Mayor Cllr.
-Hugh Mason on the death of Queen Elizabeth II, having not been seen for 70 years.
+A plain black gown, similar to an academic gown is worn at times of national mourning, it was most recently worn in September 2022 by Lord Mayor Hugh Mason on the death of Queen Elizabeth II, having not been seen for 70 years.

 The Deputy Lord Mayor also wears a robe, which he wears alongside his chain of office.
 This consists of a blue wool robe with black facings and two inch black velvet on the edge of the gown and sleeves, differing from that of a councillor.
 This is worn with a bicorne hat for men and tricorne for women on important occasions.

 Councillors also wear robes, some of which date back to 1949.
 These are black wool with blue facing detailing and two inch velvet trimmings on the sleeves.
 Aldermanic robes are the same design but with red facings.
 Both of these robes are worn with a bicorne hat for men and tricorne for women, with past Lord Mayor's having gold braid on their hat as opposed to black.

 The Lord Mayor's car, Mace Bearer and Duties

 The City Council provides an allowance for The Lord Mayor to carry out their duties, as part of this a civic staff is employed, with a member of this staff serving as attendant, chauffeur and mace bearer.
-Although the car The Lord Mayor uses has varied over the years, having been at one time a Daimler and presently a Jaguar, the number plate has remained the same, 'BK 1'.
+Although the car The Lord Mayor uses has varied over the years, having been at one time a Daimler and presently a BMW, the number plate has remained the same, 'BK 1'.
 This being the first number plate issued in the City of Portsmouth.

 Having their own vehicle allows The Lord Mayor to attend many community functions and engagements during their year of office.
 This is the primary and most visible part of their role but they have the important role of presiding at civic events and Full Council meetings.
 In addition to this they are an ex officio member of several organisations and boards, including The Lord Mayor of Portsmouth's Coronation Homes, named after the post.